-The Administrator is also responsible for providing administrative services to the Funds, including maintaining the accounting records of each Fund, fund valuation, net asset value calculation and financial reporting services.
+Apex Fund Services Ltd. (the "Administrator"), located in Hamilton, Bermuda, is responsible for providing administrative services to the Funds, including maintaining the accounting records of each Fund, fund valuation, net asset value calculation and financial reporting services.
 The fees for administrative services provided by the Administrator are paid by the Manager from the administration fee payable by each Fund.
-The administration agreements also contains limitations and exclusions of liability of the Administrator and indemnities in favour of the Administrator.
+The administration agreements also contain limitations and exclusions of liability of the Administrator and indemnities in favour of the Administrator.